Nels Nelsen Hill: First hill

 Big Hill was first used for the 1916 Winter Carnival, in which Nelsen in training landed at world record distance at 55.8 m and wasn't recognized.
 He beat his own record several times and kept the hill record until 1921.
 The tournament was gradually expanded, and by 1921 it cost $5,800 to arrange.
 That year, Henry Hall set a world length record in the hill, jumping 70 m.
 Three thousand spectators watched the games, in which many of the world's elite skiers competed.
 To accommodate the extra spectators, Canadian Pacific Railway stationed sleeping cars at Revelstoke to supplement the hotels.
 In 1922, Isabel Coursier debuted as Big Hill's first women jumper.
 In 1923, the tournament climaxed with 99 participating ski jumpers.
 In 1925, while sick with the flu, Nelsen beat Hall's world record by jumping 73.1 m.
 The record would remain until 1930.

 In 1928, the hill was expanded to allow for jumps to 79 m.
 A car was offered to anyone able to beat Nelsen's record jump at the Big Hill, provided that at least three outside jumpers participated in the competition.
 The prize was offered by local fur dealer J. H. Munro, who hoped to attract the world's elite ski jumpers to Revelstoke.
-Many of the world's best ski jumpers attended that year's tournament, such as Henry Hall, Henry Lien, Ivan Knudsen and Alf Engen.
+Many of the world's best ski jumpers attended that year's tournament, such as Henry Hall, Harry Lien, Ivan Knudsen and Alf Engen.
 Nelsen won the race, but failed to break his own record.
 The record was eventually broken by Adolph Badrut at Tremplin de Bretaye in Switzerland in 1930, who jumped 75 m.
 Bob Lymburne was able to again land at the world record distance, when he landed 82 m in 1932, however this was unofficial event, recognized only as an amateur record.
 He lost the record to Sigmund Ruud the following year, but by the end of the season, Lymburne reclaimed the title with a jump of 87.5 m.
 Birger Ruud exceeded Lymbourne's record in 1934 and no further world records were set in Revelstoke.
 Big Hill is the only ski jumping venue in Canada to have set world records.